ProdigyTech/JS-Dependency-Check/readme.md

 <br />
 `npm install  @prodigytech/js-dependency-check  --save-dev`

 ### One of your packages isn't hosted in the npm registry? no problem, add an environment variable called `DEP_CHECK_WHITELIST` and enter the dependencies separated by comma (,).
-This will skip the registry lookup for that file.
+This will skip the registry lookup for that dependency.

 ### To run this utility